Udrs/GCD-DDPM/README.md

 # GCD-DDPM
 Official implementation of GCD-DDPM

-The Code will be released in recently.
+The Code will be released in two weeks.